Skip to content

 2 minute read

 The Institution of Occupational Safety and Health (IOSH) has renewed its call on employers to create supportive environments where people feel comfortable discussing menopause.
-Ahead of World Menopause Day (18 October 2024), IOSH is reminding bosses in the UK and some other countries that they have a legal obligation to support workers.
+Ahead of World Menopause Day (18 October 2024), IOSH is reminding bosses in the UK and some other countries of their legal obligation to support workers.

-Earlier this year, the UK’s Equality and Human Rights Commission issued guidance clarifying these obligations, adding that failure to adhere to them could land them in trouble.
+Earlier this year, the UK’s Equality and Human Rights Commission issued guidance clarifying these obligations.
+It added that failure to adhere to them could land them in trouble.

 There is a raft of guidance available, and IOSH has also previously issued its own information on this subject to support employers.